-All joking aside, I would encourage you to apply for any job you feel comfortable doing, know your rights and know exactly what accomodations you might need up front to do the job properly.
+All joking aside, I would encourage you to apply for any job you feel comfortable doing, know your rights and know exactly what accommodations you might need up front to do the job properly.

 Second—and I know I’m speaking from a position of privilege here—invest in a skillset that allows you to work without selling your physical labor.
 Improve your typing skills and technical literacy.
-There are a lot of decent paying administrative jobs out their if you have the basic skills and know where to look.
+There are a lot of decent paying administrative jobs out there if you have the basic skills and know where to look.
 You’d be surprised how far

 knows how to type and use Excel will get you.